jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/aspas?name=XXXX

-XXXX is a search pattern representing the "name" property of an ASPA, as described in (#aspa_object_class).
+XXXX is a search pattern per [@!RFC9082, section 4.1], representing the "name" property of an ASPA, as described in (#aspa_object_class).
 The following URL would be used to find information for ASPA names matching the "ASPA-*" pattern:

 ```
 https://example.net/rdap/rpki1/aspas?name=ASPA-*